 Cleveland Clinic: To provide better care of the sick, investigation into their problems, and further education of those who serve.
 (18)

-Teach for America is growing the movement of leaders who work to ensure that kids growing up in poverty get an excellent education.
+Teach for America: Growing the movement of leaders who work to ensure that kids growing up in poverty get an excellent education.
 (20)

 Save the Children: To inspire breakthroughs in the way the world treats children and to achieve immediate and lasting change in their lives.
 (20)